joseasoler/imogrify/README.md

 Building imogrify requires [Meson](https://mesonbuild.com/) and a [compiler with C++20 support](https://en.cppreference.com/w/cpp/compiler_support#cpp20).

+imogrify uses UTF-8 by default.
+See http://utf8everywhere.org/ for details.

 ### Dependencies

 imogrify requires the following dependencies.
 If they are not found on the system, Meson will compile wraps instead.